Dokay/DJCollectionViewVM/README.md

 # DJCollectionViewVM

-__DJCollectionViewVM is a ViewModel implemention for UICollectionView.__
+__DJCollectionViewVM is a ViewModel implementation for UICollectionView.__

 ## Contact